smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 ### Harbor Proxy Cache

+You can use a proxy cache to pull images from a target Harbor or non-Harbor registry in an environment with limited or no access to the internet.
+You can also use a proxy cache to limit the amount of requests made to a public registry, avoiding consuming too much bandwidth or being throttled by the registry server.

+You can setup as below example where both deployed registry and target registry are Harbor registry.

 1. Create a new registry endpoint

    ![](controller-edge-node-setup-images/harbor-proxy-step1.png)

    ![](controller-edge-node-setup-images/harbor-proxy-step2.png)

+   - **Provider**: the type of target registry.

+   - **Name**: the name of new registry endpoint and it can be whatever you want.
+   - **Endpoint URL**: the endpoint of target Harbor Registry and it's deployed with a default port `80` and the protocol `http`.
+   - **Access ID**:  default username of target Harbor Registry is `admin`.
+   - **Access Secret**: default password of target Harbor Registry is `Harbor12345`

 2. Create a new project with proxy cache enabled.